AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/tools-for-communication.md

 In some cases, you may use Slack to report a concern to a Data Lab staff member.
 See the [reporting section of the Code of Conduct](https://github.com/AlexsLemonade/OpenScPCA-admin/blob/main/code-of-conduct/code-of-conduct.md#report-an-incident) to learn more about when to use Slack for reporting.

+## Email

+You can email (email@email.email) with queries related to administration.

+You can email us to:
+- Report security issues
+- Make a non-anonymous code of conduct violation report
+- Copyright violations
+- Other such administration related items

+If you are not sure where to direct your question, please ask in slack or Github Discussions.
+If it is a private matter, you may [direct message](#direct-messages) one of the Data Lab members on Slack.